fenrirbatdorf/Accident_Data_Preprocessing/Data_Cleaned/README.md

+FOLDERS:
+- Control datasets bin: Versions of the basic preprocessed versions of the datasets, where binning was done
+    - Control 1 vs many bin: 1 vs many versions of the binned version of the datasets

 This folder holds all versions of the dataset used in this project beyond the base, non preprocessed version.

 DATASETS NAMING CONVENTION: